getpelican/pelican/docs/themes.rst

 output_file     The name of the file currently being generated.
 For
-                instance, when Pelican is rendering the homepage, output_file will be "index.html". articles        The list of articles, ordered descending by date All the elements are `Article` objects, so you can access their attributes (e.g. title, summary, author etc.).
+                instance, when Pelican is rendering the homepage, output_file will be "index.html". articles        The list of articles, ordered descending by date.
+                All the elements are `Article` objects, so you can access their attributes (e.g. title, summary, author etc.).
 Sometimes this is shadowed (for instance in the tags page).
-You will then find info about it in the `all_articles` variable. dates           The same list of articles, but ordered by date, ascending tags            A list of (tag, articles) tuples, containing all the tags. categories      A list of (category, articles) tuples, containing all the categories.
-                and the list of respective articles (values) pages           The list of pages
+You will then find info about it in the `all_articles` variable. dates           The same list of articles, but ordered by date, ascending. tags            A list of (tag, articles) tuples, containing all the tags. categories      A list of (category, articles) tuples, containing all the categories and corresponding articles (values) pages           The list of pages
 =============   ===================================================